-Only 34% of entities surveyed have trained ALL their procurement practitioners on PPL 244/2021 at the Ministry of Finance - Institut des Finances (as per Art.
-72 of Law 244).
+Only 34% of entities surveyed have trained ALL their procurement practitioners on PPL 244/2021 at the Ministry of Finance - Institut des Finances Basil Fuleihan (PPL 244/2021 Art.72).

 Mains sectors trained: Administration, Works & transportation, Military and security, Energy and Water.